-This annual report covers the financial year of 2019-2020, as well as a few stories that fall outside of this period.
-After such a big year, we couldn’t keep some of the stories from the Y over the last couple of months saved until next year’s report, so we have included them in this one.
+These are just some of the incredible highlights from this past year.
+After such a big year, we couldn’t keep some of the stories over the last couple of months saved until next year’s report, so we have included them in this one.

 Messages from our leaders